 On the outskirts of the tiny town of Azrou, the cedar forest in the foothills of the Middle Atlas Mountains is home to Morocco’s population of Barbary Apes.
 There’s no need to feed them or wander too far to see them.
 We saw them at the side of the road before we even left the vehicle.
 They’re such mischievous characters!
 We sat and watched them for hours as they groomed and played with each other hoping in vain that we would throw them a morsel of food.
 When they realised we were never going to feed them, the leader of the troop gave them the nod, and they retreated into the forest.

-A Night With a Berber Family
+A Night With an Amazigh Family

 Our next stop was the volcanic lake of Aguelmane Sidi Ali.
 As we arrived, a young girl appeared out of nowhere with a punctured bicycle tyre.
 As we repaired the inner tube, her father appeared carrying a tray of tea for us.
-His family of 5 live in a small berber tent on the rocky banks of the crater.
+His family of 5 live in a small Amazigh tent on the rocky banks of the crater.
 His daughter uses her cycle to go to school, some 5 km from home.
 He had no way to repair the flat tyre himself.
 With the bicycle fixed we were invited to share the evening with the family.
-We were taught how to weave Berber rugs, how one tiny solar panel gives them just enough electricity to watch TV for an hour each evening and how to cook the best ever tagine.
+We were taught how to weave rugs, how one tiny solar panel gives them just enough electricity to watch TV for an hour each evening and how to cook the best ever tagine.
 A truely unforgettable evening that no amount of money could buy.

 The Sahara Desert